3dbeb41841bfbfcc24d55143816cf7f1/local-and-remote-git/readme.md

 ## Learning Objectives - IWBAT
 ### Concepts
-* Explain what Version Control is
+* Explain the purpose of Version Control
 * List the problems that Version Control solves
 * List the main components of a git repository and how they relate:
     - repository